 Four Things to Remember When Handling Tenant Conflicts

-We’re all familiar with conflicts between tenants and landlords, and you no doubt have quite a few stories under your belt, but what should you do when there’s one between your tenants?
+We’re all familiar with conflicts between tenants and landlords, and you no doubt have quite a few stories under your belt regarding issues with your tenants.
+But what should you do when there’s a conflict between your tenants?
 Tenant conflicts of this sort can be difficult – perhaps the most common being noise complaints.
 You must tread carefully when determining if it’s appropriate for you to get involved in the first place, but if a dispute looks like it might take on illegal elements or will hurt your business, you should be ready to take action.

 Don’t get involved unless absolutely necessary.

 Although you might prefer your property to be a happy one, there’s only so much you can and should do when there are personal conflicts brewing.
 Getting involved or jumping to conclusions can leave you in danger of a lawsuit if it turns out you treated one tenant unfairly after all the facts come to light.
 As we’ve discussed before at Innago, maintaining communication with your tenants is a great habit to have.
 But aware as you might be of bad blood between tenants in one of your properties, don’t get involved unless someone is violating the lease or the tenant conflict is of such a magnitude and nature that it w hurt your ability to do business.